tomstafford/psy6422/docs/010-intro.md

 The exercise for this class is an initial self-assessment, which comprises part of your final grade.
 The deadline is in two weeks - see the timetable.

-Submit by email to Tom a document of no more than one A4 page (i.e. less than 500 words):
+Submit using the form link provided by Tom [check your email] a document of no more than one A4 page (i.e. less than 500 words):

 Aim 1: tell me what you know already